johnmcclumpha/sketch-retain-text-color/README.md

-# sketch-retain-text-color
+# Sketch: Retain Text Color

-This plugin reatains the original color of text layers when applying a Text Style.
+This plugin retains the original color of text layers when applying a Text Style.

+### But why do I need this?

+So often when defining text styles for a shared library, there's a number of different sizes, font weights, and more.
+Once you've defined all of these they need to be duplicated for each color variant that may apply.

+By removing the color override from text styles (or at least re-applying the original color) the need to define this plethora of styles is removed.

 ## Installation